About Us

 Meet Our Founder, Lesley Curtis

 I am a dedicated advocate of human-centered systems.
-With a doctorate focused on the connection between social justice movements and narrative, I have spent my career exploring how individuals and communities articulate their inherent value and collaborate to form new paths forward.
-This expertise led me to translate the first Haitian novel from French to English—a project rooted in the power of reclaiming narrative.
+With a doctorate focused on the connection between social justice movements and narrative, I have spent my career exploring how individuals and communities make meaning during moments of change—and how they articulate their inherent value while forging new paths.

 Our Team